Strength Training

 If you were to stretch a specific muscle, as there is no resistance, the muscle is not producing any force even though it’s still lengthening.

-To simplify it, let’s take the pull up exercise as an example.
+To simplify it, let’s take the pull up exercise as an example and look at each phase of the exercise.

-• When pulling yourself up, this is the concentric phase and causes your bicep to shorten.
+• The Concentric Phase of a Pull Up: When pulling yourself up, this is the concentric phase and causes your bicep to shorten.
 Resistance comes in the way of your bodyweight.

-• If you then pause at the top, this would be an isometric hold with resistance placed on your bicep but no joint activation.
+• The Isometric Hold of a Pull Up: If you then pause at the top, this would be an isometric hold with resistance placed on your bicep but with no movement from any of your joints.

-• When you lower yourself back down slowly, your muscle lengthens and this is the eccentric component.
+• The Eccentric Phase of a Pull Up: When you lower yourself back down slowly, your muscle lengthens and this is the eccentric part of a pull up.

 Eccentric Strength Training Benefits